The Official RealEstateAgent.com Blog

-There’s one thing that unites all parents, regardless of class, country or language: the desire to protect and care for their children, and make sure that their lives are as great as they can be.
-This is just as true in the case of parents of children with disabilites, and extends to every aspect of their childrens’ lives.
-Choosing a place to live is just one of these factors, and is very important to these parents.
+One thing unites all parents, regardless of class, country, or language: the desire to protect and care for their children and ensure their lives are as great as possible.
+This is just as true for parents of children with disabilities and extends to every aspect of their children’s lives.
+Choosing a place to live is just one of these factors and is very important to these parents.

-When seeking to find the best cities to raise a special needs child, a parent usually considers factors like the availability of affordable family entertainment options, proximity to hospitals and, of course, being within the best school districts in the county.
+When seeking to find the best places to live, a parent usually considers factors like affordable family entertainment options, proximity to hospitals, and, of course, being within the best school districts in the county.
 However, for parents of special needs children, there are often more important factors involved.

 Primary concerns: safety and education